Get pupils moving with confidence – Get Cycling in Schools

 Continuing Get Cycling in Schools

-You are responsible for the maintenance and storage of your bikes and helmets.
-We have worked closely with top quality cycle brands to ensure that your bikes and helmets are designed to last at least 5 years.
+Schools are responsible for maintenance and storage.
+We have partnered with high-quality brands to ensure bikes and helmets are designed to last at least five years.
+Schools involved in the programme will be provided with maintenance support.